LATEST ARTICLE

 Website

-1. A website is a collection of web pages, connected by links.
+1. A collection of interconnected web pages.

-5. A website has all its web pages accessible via the same domain name.
+5. Accessible via the same domain name.

 Webpage

-2. A web page contains information on a specific topic
+2. Focused on a specific topic.

-How Web Browser Displays A Web Page
+How Web Browsers Display a Web Page

 HTML